Toilet paper

 A full roll of toilet paper.

 Toilet paper and a toilet paper holder; the cardboard core of an empty roll is visible on the holder.

-Toilet paper, (also referred to as toilet/bath/bathroom tissue or toilet roll) is a tissue paper product primarily used to clean the anus and surrounding region of feces (after defecation), and to clean the external genitalia and perineal area of urine (after urination).
+Toilet paper (also referred to as toilet/bath/bathroom tissue or toilet roll) is a tissue paper product primarily used to clean the anus and surrounding region of feces (after defecation), and to clean the external genitalia and perineal area of urine (after urination).

 It is commonly supplied as a long strip of perforated paper wrapped around a cylindrical paperboard core, for storage in a dispenser within arm's reach of a toilet.
 The bundle, or roll of toilet paper, is specifically known as a toilet roll, loo roll, or bog roll (in Britain).

 There are other uses for toilet paper, as it is a readily available household product.
-It can be used for blowing the nose or wiping the eyes (or other uses of facial tissue).
-It can be used to wipe off sweat or absorb it.
-Some people may use the paper to absorb the bloody discharge that comes out of the vagina during menstruation.
+It can be used for blowing the nose or wiping the eyes (or other uses of facial tissue); to wipe off sweat or absorb it; or to absorb the bloody discharge during menstruation.
 Toilet paper can be used in cleaning (like a less abrasive paper towel).
 As a teenage prank, "toilet papering" is a form of temporary vandalism.

 Most modern toilet paper in the developed world is designed to decompose in septic tanks, whereas some other bathroom and facial tissues are not.
 Wet toilet paper rapidly decomposes in the environment.
 Toilet paper comes in various numbers of plies (layers of thickness), from one- to six-ply, with more back-to-back plies providing greater strength and absorbency.
 Most modern domestic toilet paper is white, and embossed with a pattern, which increases the surface area of the paper, and thus, its effectiveness at removing waste.
 Some people have a preference for whether the orientation of the roll on a dispenser should be over or under.

 The use of paper for hygiene has been recorded in China in the 6th century AD, with specifically manufactured toilet paper being mass-produced in the 14th century.
 Modern commercial toilet paper originated in the 19th century, with a patent for roll-based dispensers being made in 1883.